scottfrederick/spring-music/README.md

 * `mysql`
 * `postgres`
 * `mongodb`
+* `redis`

 If no profile is provided, `in-memory` will be used.
 If any other profile is provided, the appropriate database server must be started separately using default ports.
-The application will use the host name `localhost` to connect to the database.
+The application will use the host name `localhost` and the default port to connect to the database.

 If more than one of these profiles is provided, the application will throw an exception and fail to start.